ahamlinman/randomizer/SERVERLESS.md

 ```

 This command will automatically compile the randomizer code for AWS Lambda,
 upload it to your ECR repository, and set it up for use.

-After some time, the
+After some time, the script will finish and print out two possible webhook URLs
-script will finish and print the webhook URL for Slack.
-Copy and paste this
+for use with Slack.
+Copy and paste the "preferred URL" (that ends with
-into the "URL" field of your Slack slash command configuration, and save it.
+".on.aws") into the "URL" field of your Slack slash command configuration, and
+save it.
+(The legacy URL is for backwards compatibility with existing
+deployments; requests to this URL cost about 5x more than the preferred URL.)

 At this point, you should be able to use the randomizer in your Slack
 workspace.
 Go ahead and try it out!